 Hard red winter wheat germplasm releases with disease and insect resistance complement the variety development program for wheat, both red and white.
-This past year two new hard red winter wheat varieties were released: OK Bullet and Okfield.
+This past year two new hard red winter wheat varieties were released: Duster and Centerfield.
 These varieties provide producers with addition superior traits and characteristics compared to currently grown varieties.
-OK Bullet has superior milling and baking characteristics and has set the standard in the Southern Great Plains.
-Okfield is unique in that it carries Clearfield technology making it adaptable to areas with heavy bromus species infestation.
+Duster has enhanced ability for establishment under less than optimal moisture conditions and has improved Hessian fly resistance.
+Centerfield is unique in that it carries Clearfield technology making it adaptable to areas with heavy bromus species infestation.
+Clearfield also possesses good SBMV/SSMV and leaf rust resistance.
 Additional varieties are being evaluated for potential release in the coming year.
 Natural genetic diversity contained in wild and domesticated plant populations is vitally important in maintaining the security of food, feed, and fiber resources demanded by a growing human population.
 Collection, evaluation, and preservation of plant germplasm in the face of increasing erosion of genetic diversity in wild populations of many agriculturally important plant species protects against loss of genes of realized or potential importance.
 'Midland 99', a forage type bermudagrass, has gained statewide and regional acceptance and is now considered the premier variety for new establishment of bermudagrass pastures in the southern region.
 'Ozark' a sister line to 'Midland 99' has gained extreme popularity in northern Oklahoma, Kansas, and Missouri due to the increased cold-hardiness trait.
-'Patriot', a new turf type bermudagrass recently released has gained national and international recognition for its superior turf quality and characteristics and is currently licensed for production in Oklahoma, Maryland, and Missouri.
+'Patriot', a new turf type bermudagrass recently released has gained national and international recognition for its superior turf quality and characteristics and is currently licensed for production in Oklahoma, Maryland, and Missouri, Georgia, Tennessee, and North Carolina.
 Plant patents have been filed for both 'Ozark' and 'Patriot'.
-Currently, licensing agreements are being negotiated for production in Georgia.
+A new forage-type bermudagrass and an improved switchgrass with improved biomass production potential are being evaluated for possible release in 2007.